 {Overall structure of the \app pipeline}

 The annotation stages of the pipeline then prime the variants with relevant metadata that will then be filtered against user-criterion throughout the rest of the pipeline.
-The annotation stage is the only mandatory stage of the pipeline, and a great portion of filtering occurs at these stages too, with up to 90\% of true negatives being discarded.
+The annotation stage is the only mandatory stage of the pipeline, and a great portion of filtering occurs at these stages too, with up to 90% of true negatives being discarded.

 As a result of the large demand placed upon the modules at this stage, they were written in the C++ in order to reduce time and memory constraints on low-end platforms.
 The stage is split into three modules (in order of processing):

-GenePender, Appends a gene-context to the variants under a user-configured level of detail at the gene/intergenic junction or the exon/intron/splice/UTR sub-divisions, including isoforms.
+Adding Genes.
+Appends a gene-context to the variants under a user-configured level of detail at the gene/intergenic junction or the exon/intron/splice/UTR sub-divisions, including isoforms.
 Regulatory variants further up or downstream of UTR can be specified by defining custom margins of enclosement, and wholly intergenic regions are discarded by default (though can be kept upon user preference).

-FuncAnnot, Applies functional annotation upon the variants processed in the previous step; performing a cDNA lookup of where a variant falls within the coding portions of the gene in order to predict the type of mutation (missense, synonymous, or non-synonymous) at the codon and subsequent amino-acid level.
+Adding Function.
+Applies functional annotation upon the variants processed in the previous step; performing a cDNA lookup of where a variant falls within the coding portions of the gene in order to predict the type of mutation (missense, synonymous, or non-synonymous) at the codon and subsequent amino-acid level.
 Anti-sense encoded genes are handled accordingly, and for insertion/deletion (indels) variants the module performs the required addition/subtractions across a consistent reading frame to discern the mutation.

-BamZygo, Addresses a confidence issue in with pre-processed variants, where heterozygosity and homozygosity would be assigned based on post-quality filtering metrics.
-This module recalculates allele frequencies and makes a judgement independent of any other assessment.
+Adding Zygosity.
+Inspects the nucleotide base counts and adds zygosity status.
+If the ratio of the nucleotide base counts for a given variant are above a user-defined threshold value (default 0.65) it is flagged as homozygous, and if below or equal it is heterozygous.

-Once fully annotated, the resultant output VCFs are ready to be processed by the filtration modules
+Once fully annotated, the resultant output VCFs are ready to be processed by the filtration modules.

 .